CanvasHS/canvashs.github.io/api.md

 ###Line
 A line consists of a list of points just like a polygon, but doesn't connect start with end.
 When scaling or rotating this will happen from the upper left x and y coordinates of the invisible rect incapsulating the polygon.

+In the example below using opacity is also demonstrated.

 ####Example
 {% highlight json linenos %}
 {